erioluwa66/BusyToddlerMums/README.md

 - `GET /api/recipes`: Retrieve all recipes
 - `GET /api/recipes/:id`: Retrieve a recipe by ID
-- `POST /api/meal-plan`: Retrieve a meal type
+- `POST /api/meal-plan`: Retrieve a week mealprep

 - RESPONSES:
   - 200 success for all GET  requests